userflow/userflow.js/README.md

 You can find your Userflow.js Token in Userflow under [Settings -> Environments](https://getuserflow.com/app/_/settings/environments).
 Note that if you have multiple environments (e.g. Production and Staging) that each environment has a unique token.

-Check out the [installation instructions](https://getuserflow.com/docs/userflow-js-installation) for more info.
+Check out the [installation instructions](https://getuserflow.com/docs/dev/userflow-js-installation) for more info.

 ## API Reference

 See the [Userflow.js API Reference](https://getuserflow.com/docs/userflow-js).

-## Importing userflow.js in multiple modules
+## Importing userflow.js from multiple modules

-You can import `userflow` in multiple files in your app.
+You can import `userflow` from multiple files in your app.
 It will always refer to the same instance.
 The Userflow.js script will only be loaded once.

 ```js
 // App.js